Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 ## December 15th, 2020
 * Q&A: Does Sanctum and Satisfactory exist in the same universe? https://www.youtube.com/watch?v=JnR3oHKDQi0

+## January 12th, 2021
+* Q&A: Does the game get a deeper Story? https://www.youtube.com/watch?v=QViQ--AWYjY

 # Terraforming

+## March 9th, 2019
+* Q&A: Are you going to add the ability to raise/lower parts of the landscape? https://www.youtube.com/watch?v=AEd2Rt5VDfk

 ## September 8th, 2020
 * Jace & Snutt Talk: Map Modding https://www.youtube.com/watch?v=4nzTdrIc2hg